HelikarLab/FastqToGeneCounts/README.md

 # Fastq to Gene Counts

-Please [visit the wiki](https://github.com/JoshLoecker/FastqToGeneCounts/wiki) for instructions on how to download, set up, and execute this pipeline.
+Please [view the documentation](https://helikarlab.github.io/FastqToGeneCounts/) for instructions on how to download, set up, and execute this pipeline.